marimo-team/codemirror-mcp/README.md

 # codemirror-mcp

-> ⚠️ **Warning**: This package is in active development and the API may change without notice.

-A CodeMirror extension that implements the Model Context Protocol (MCP) for enhanced code editing capabilities.
+A CodeMirror extension that implements the [Model Context Protocol](https://modelcontextprotocol.io) (MCP) for resource mentions and prompt commands.

 ## Features